johnsyweb/johnsyweb.github.io/_posts/2015-03-01-my_year_of_running.markdown

 [Kirsty](http://thribble.blogspot.com/) I was going to give it a shot.
 She didn't laugh.
 That night, armed with some tunes and an iPhone app, I set off towards [Merri Creek](https://en.wikipedia.org/wiki/Merri_Creek) on my first jog.
-I was out-of-breath and ready to stop a very short period, but just then the app told me to walk.
+I was out-of-breath and ready to stop after a very short period, but just then the app told me to walk.
 It kept me going.
 After about a half-an-hour and 2 km, I returned home out-of-breath and sweating profusely but felt like I had started something...

 ## March